 Taiwan, to us, is on top of the list of countries in Asia that have surprised us the most.
 Frankly, we didn’t know much about Taiwan, and odds are: so do you (except the fact they recently legalized gay marriage).
 And that has to change!
 Taiwan is AMAZING and definitely the most progressive place in Asia, in my opinion, arguably the world (yes, Dutchie speaking!).
 Are you ready to be surprised by how gay Taiwan is?!

 In 2017, the Constitutional Court of Taiwan ruled that the definition of marriage as one man and one woman in the law was unconstitutional.
 The Court requested a change of legislation, by either adjusting existing laws or creating new ones, within a time frame of two years.

-On International Day against Homophobia, Transphobia and Biphobia 2019 – May 17 – same-sex marriage was officially legalized.
+On International Day against Homophobia, Transphobia and Biphobia 2019 – May 17 – gay marriage was officially legalized.
 Over 500 couples have already registered today (the day the law went into effect).
 Legalizing gay marriage wasn’t without controversy and there will be some limitations.
-The new law offers similar legal protections as heterosexual marriage, but it’s a separate law.
-Same-sex couples will only be allowed to adopt children biologically related to at least one of them.
+The new law offers similar legal protections as straight marriage, but it’s a separate law.
+Gay couples will only be allowed to adopt children biologically related to at least one of them.

 And to the question: but is Taiwan a country?
 Here’s the answer from Taiwan’s foreign minister:

 It would be amazing if China would set the next step in Asia, however, we have little hope.
 We suspect Thailand is next to legalize gay marriage!

 Progressive Gay Rights

 Although public opinion and legislation aren’t always aligned, legislation is very important for queer people and travelers.
 Of 48 countries in Asia, 23 criminalize being gay.
 That is almost 50%!
 Interestingly, Taiwan has no laws against being gay, nor did it ever have them!